dankogai/swift-complex/README.md

 ### in your project:

-Just add complex.swift to it
+Just add [complex.swift] to it.

+If you want `Complex32` also add [complex32.swift] .
+Note you still need complex.swift for operator definitions even if you only need `Complex32`.

+[complex.swift]: ./complex.swift
+[complex32.swift]: ./complex32.swift

 ### via command line: